rschristopher/ischristtrue.com/src/modern-views/free-will.md

 The reaction came from the writings of
  [Jacobus Arminius](https://en.wikipedia.org/wiki/Jacobus_Arminius)
- whose views led (inevitably) to a schism with the Calvinist churches, such that the [Remonstrant Brotherhood](https://en.wikipedia.org/wiki/Remonstrants) split from the Dutch Reformed Church.
+ whose views led (inevitably) to a schism within the Calvinist churches, such that the [Remonstrant Brotherhood](https://en.wikipedia.org/wiki/Remonstrants) split from the Dutch Reformed Church.

 The Remonstrant Arminian view was explicitly condemed at the
  [Synod of Dort](https://en.wikipedia.org/wiki/Synod_of_Dort)
- which led to the articulation of the
+ which is what led to the articulation of the
  [five points of Calvinism](https://en.wikipedia.org/wiki/Calvinism#Five_Points_of_Calvinism) (known by the mmnemonic acronym TULIP).
-And exactly like the emergence of semi-Pelagianism, there inevitably arose rationalistic Arminianism, many of which are superficially similar to the orthodox view of synergism.
+And exactly like the emergence of semi-Pelagianism, there inevitably arose rationalistic Arminianism, many of these views are superficially similar to the orthodox view of synergism.
-What followed in the century after Dort was a migration away from strict Calvinism but not stopping at Arminianism, instead going towards [deism](https://en.wikipedia.org/wiki/Deism), itself a stepping stone into the postmodern malaise and meaning crisis.
+What followed in the century after Dort was a migration away from strict Calvinism but not stopping at Arminianism, instead leading inevitably towards [deism](https://en.wikipedia.org/wiki/Deism), itself a stepping stone into the postmodern malaise and meaning crisis.